94fcna95/3SLS-surveydata/README.md

 ```

 **For the meritocracy and redistribution research application (CGSS data structure):**
+```r
+source("Examples/Example_Meritocracy.R")
+```
 **Note:** This example is designed for actual CGSS 2006 data or
 similarly structured survey data.
-The synthetic demonstration
+With proper data, a demonstration
 example is provided in Example_Labor_Economics.R
-```r
-source("Examples/Example_Meritocracy.R")
-```

 ## Repository Structure